multiscale/muscle3/docs/source/fortran_api.rst

     use the object for anything after calling this, because it will be invalid.

     :p YMMSL_Settings self: The Settings object to free.

+.. f:function:: YMMSL_Settings_equals(self, other)

+    Compares two Settings objects for equality.

+    This returns ``.true.`` if and only if the two `YMMSL_Settings`_ objects contain the same keys and values.

+    :p YMMSL_Settings self: The object to compare.
+    :p YMMSL_Settings other: The object to compare to.
+    :r equal: ``.true.`` if the objects are equal.
+    :rtype equal: logical